ashishnamdev09-09/interview-scheduler/README.md

 - POST /api/google-meet/schedule - Schedule a Google Meet for an interview
 - POST /api/google-meet/schedule-random-pair - Schedule a Google Meet for a random pair of users

+## Health Check

+The application includes a health check endpoint at `/actuator/health` to monitor the application's status.

 ## License